revilowaldow/BITC/Jobs/Level 3/Murders in Lowtown.md

 - Politically motivated?
 - Ritualistic kills

-Victims disappear during the night
+Victims disappear from the streets during the night Witness reports of shadowy figure carrying a silver blade - [[The Silver Blade]]

+Bodies are found later cut up in religious ways